How many hours can a minor work In NJ?

 The key distinction: 14–15-year-olds face dramatically stricter limits.
 During school days, they can only work 3 hours and 18 hours total per week.
 Your 16–17-year-olds get 8 hours daily and 40 hours weekly during school sessions.

 Summer opens up more flexibility.
 Your 14–15-year-old bussers can work 8 hours daily and 40 hours weekly from the Labor Day period.
-Meanwhile, 16–17-year-olds can handle 10-hour shifts and 50-hour weeks during the summer.
+Meanwhile, 16–17-year-olds can work up to 10 hours a day, 50 hours weekly, and as late as 3am in restaurants and seasonal amusements.

 Both age groups share one critical restriction: 6 consecutive days of work per week maximum.
-Build that mandatory day off into your shift schedule from the start.
+Build that mandatory day off into your shift schedule from the start and keep it consistent with scheduling tools.

 Curfew violations catch a lot of restaurant and retail owners off guard—and they're one of the most common mistakes when scheduling teenage team members.